 12:30 - 13:00 Selling cyber insurance

 Despite the huge hype around cyber insurance, according to recent reports UK SMEs are still largely cyber uninsured or underinsured even though 61% of them have recently experienced a cyber attack.
 There are still common objections that brokers encounter as a lot of companies are sceptical or unsure of the need to purchase a cyber policy.
 This session will explore the objections and how they are best handled in order to tap the growth opportunities of the cyber market.

 Speaker: James Burns, Cyber Product Leader, CFC Underwriting

 14:30 - 14:55What is the role of Breach Response Teams in handling and recovering from cyber incidents?

 Breach response teams have a key role to play in handling cyber attacks.
 Access to instant response teams is a vital part of cyber cover, as they are the ones customers first engage with and who help clients to navigate the first moments of a cyber attack.
 Most importantly breach response teams help clients recover from cyber incidents, which is key to surviving in the current cyber landscape.

-Speaker: Richard Breavington, Partner, RPC
+Speaker: Richard Breavington, Partner, RPC (on behalf of NMU)

 15:00 - 15:25 Calculating Cyber Business Loss